meego/fkling.github.com/pages/about.md

  were able to build a "universal" machine that can basically do anything (later I learned that this is not true ;)).

-The topics I'm interesting vary greatly.
+The topics I am interested in vary greatly.
 In these times, new technologies and opportunities grow so fast that it is hard to follow them all.

-However if had to name my areas of interest, it would probably come down to
+However if had to name some of my areas of interest, it would probably come down to

  - Web technologies
  - Algorithms